 House Bill No. 1760, introduced by Kerbs, amends the Oklahoma Equal Opportunity Education Scholarship Act to enhance tax credits for contributions to eligible scholarship-granting organizations, educational improvement grant organizations, and public school foundations.
-The bill establishes a tax credit equal to 50% of contributions made during a taxable year, with caps for individuals and businesses.
+The bill establishes a tax credit equal to 50% of contributions made during a taxable year, with caps of $1,000 for single filers, $2,000 for married couples, and $100,000 for legal business entities.
 If a taxpayer commits to contributing the same amount for an additional year, the credit increases to 75% for both years.
-The legislation also requires organizations to submit audited financial statements and detailed program outcome reports to the Oklahoma Tax Commission and other state officials.
-Additionally, starting January 1, 2026, contributions to eligible higher education institution funds will be subject to similar credit structures and reporting requirements.
+The bill also introduces a new credit for contributions to eligible higher education institution funds starting January 1, 2026, and mandates organizations to submit audited financial statements and performance reports to the Oklahoma Tax Commission.

 Statutes affected: House Committee Substitute: 68-2357.206